 If you’ve decided to go on a road trip as your next vacation, chances are you love adventure.
 There’s nothing quite like hitting the open road and traveling to a new place you’ve never been before.
 Whether you go with friends or drive alone on your adventure, both are an opportunity for an incredible time.

-Before you throw everything into your car and get ready to take on the highway with the windows rolled down, make sure that you read these tips first.
+Before you throw everything into your car or under a truck cover from somewhere like Peragon and get ready to take on the highway with the windows rolled down, make sure that you read these tips first.

 Take Your Car To The Mechanic